What is an Institutional Review Board (IRB)?

 Standard IRB Turnaround Times

-The IRB will typically complete its initial review of IRB submissions according to the timelines below.
 While we endeavor to complete our review well ahead of these expected turnaround times, a faster review will not always be possible.
 Therefore, we encourage investigators to be aware of anticipated turnaround times and to communicate with the IRB office if priority review is requested to meet deadlines associated with a grant application, course requirements, etc. Please note that priority review is never guaranteed.

 o This includes submissions with revised investigators brochures or other updated drug or device information, revisions to biomedical protocols that may increase risks to subjects or others.